🔧The Essential

 And Finally,

-A Kettle!
-For those all-important cups of tea!
+A Kettle!arrow-up-right For those all-important cups of tea!

 Job done!